 Death in Gregory Horror Show is the only character shown to be completely friendly to the trapped guests, speaking kindly and offering to help where he can.

-The classic modern example is the Perky Goth version of Death from Neil Gaiman's The Sandman, although she can actually appear more horrifying to those whose life was asking for a shocking exit.
+The classic modern example is the Perky Goth version of Death from Neil Gaiman's The Sandman, although she can appear more horrifying to those whose life was asking for a shocking exit.
 She used to be the fearsome and cold kind of Grim Reaper, but she matured into the Perky Goth after spending some time among the living.

 Martian Manhunter's species worshipped H'ronmeer, the god of death and fire (though some regard him as a god of life and light), who called all Green Martians his children.
 He was blamed for the plague that wiped out the Martian race, though it was actually Ma'alefa'ak's fault.
 On one occasion he seemed to be coming after J'onn, but he actually just needed his help to lead the Martians' souls to the afterlife.